 Feeling of swelling in the hands and feet when none exists

-Ayurveda says that fibromyalgia is because of an improper functioning of the nerves that carry impulses to and from the muscles.
+Ayurveda suggests that fibromyalgia may be because of an improper functioning of the nerves that carry impulses to and from the muscles.
 The symptoms of this disorder are categorized under Vataja Jwara that is due to imbalance in Vata Dosha; when this advances, it begins to affect the deeper tissues and Ojas – the material power in the body that nourishes the higher consciousness, holding together the spirit, mind and body.

 The nervous system is governed by the Vata dosha and therefore, an imbalance in this dosha is responsible for fibromyalgia.
 Therefore, treatment of this condition in Ayurveda depends on correcting this Vata imbalance by ridding the body of the toxins and impurities that have built up within the tissues.

-Next, the body is urged towards a state of equilibrium by the use of certain herbs that alleviate the symptoms
+Next, the body is urged towards a state of equilibrium of Doshas by the use of certain herbs and diet and lifestyle that alleviate the symptoms

-Formulations made of rejuvenative drugs are used to strengthen Ojas or Immunity.
+Formulations made of traditional medicinal plants are used to strengthen Ojas or Immunity.

-Ayurvedic Panchakarma therapies such as Pizichili and Shirodhara combine the effects of massage therapy with the medicinal effects of specially formulated oils and have been found highly effective in reducing the painful symptoms of fibromyalgia.
+Ayurveda Panchakarma therapies such as Abhayanga and Shirodhara combine the effects of massage therapy with the medicinal effects of specially formulated oils and have been found beneficial in reducing the painful symptoms of fibromyalgia.

-Many neurological ailments have been found to respond well to a unique form of Ayurvedic therapy called Shasti Shali Pinda Swedana.
+Many neurological ailments may respond well to this unique form of Ayurveda therapy called Shasti Shali Pinda Swedana.
 The word “Shasti” refers to the rice that is made to grow in 60 days and swedana is therapy that induces perspiration.

 Thus, this is a process in which the affected part is treated by applying medicated boluses made by combining rice with different medicinal herbs tied in a cloth bag; when this method is used, it induces perspiration that helps to rid the body of toxins.

 Herbs that help to detoxify the body, eliminate vata dosha and remove excess of pitta are said to be good for fibromyalgia.
-One can get all the below mention Ayurvedic Herbs in the Veggie Capsule from "Pure Herbal Ayurved Clinic", one of the best ayurvedic Clinic in Melbourne, Australia.
-Amla (Emblica officinalis) is a classic example of such a drug and it is a part of formulations such as Chyavanprash and Triphala that your Ayurvedic physician may recommend.
+Amla fruit (Emblica officinalis) is a classic example of such a herb and it is a part of ancient formulations such as Chyavanprash and Triphala that may be recommended.

-Is well known for being the richest natural source of vitamin C; however, it also contains other ingredients – tannins such as gallic acid and ellagic acid and phyllanemblin and flavonoids.
+Is well known for being one of the richest natural sources of vitamin C; however, it also contains other ingredients – tannins such as gallic acid and ellagic acid and phyllanemblin and flavonoids.

-Amla has the unique property among Ayurvedic herbs of being able to balance all the three Doshas and therefore, it is an important drug in the treatment of debilitating disorders such as fibromyalgia.
+Amla has the unique property among Ayurvedic herbs of being able to balance all the three Doshas and therefore, it has been traditionally considered as an important herb in the treatment of debilitating disorders such as fibromyalgia.

-Contains curcumin that has been shown to possess anti-inflammatory and antioxidant action and this makes it a powerful remedy against the pain and fatigue of fibromyalgia.
+Contains curcumin that has been shown to possess anti-inflammatory and antioxidant action and may be used as a remedy against the pain and fatigue of fibromyalgia.

-Helps to detoxify the body of the toxins that have accumulated and led to the symptoms of this condition.
-Besides, it also strengthens the immune system and therefore, has rejuvenative properties.
+May help to detoxify the body of the toxins that have accumulated and led to the symptoms of this condition.
+Besides, it also helps to strengthen the immune system and therefore, has rejuvenative properties.

 Contain volatile oil that are made up of phytoconstituents with a marked anti-inflammatory and analgesic property.